 How Much Does Errors and Omissions Insurance Cost?

-Typically, small businesses might pay approximately one hundred or more dollars a year for their Errors and Omissions Insurance policy.6 Liability claims can be costly.
+Typically, small businesses might pay approximately $100 or more a year for their Errors and Omissions Insurance Policy.6 Whereas, liability claims can be extremely costly.
 The average lawyer fee is between $100 and $200 an hour.
 And some claims can take over a year to settle.
 Then add in the cost of administrative work.
 This includes the court reporter who transcribes everything said in a deposition or court case, and other lawyers, office managers, and legal administrators who document and organize all of the information for the liability claim.
 When you factor that in, plus the courtroom costs, you can easily be looking at tens of thousands to hundreds of thousands of dollars in cost.
 And that doesn’t include the settlement.
 Liability settlements can range anywhere from several thousand to millions of dollars.
 Without Errors and Omissions Insurance, you may have to pay those costs with your business and personal assets.

-Coverage Limits.
-Your policy limits also factor into the cost of your E & O premiums.
+- Coverage Limits.
+Your policy limits also factor into the cost of your E&O Insurance premiums.
 Higher limits mean more coverage and usually higher premiums.